 |Platforms||Windows, Linux, OSX, Android, iOS||Android, iOS, WP||Windows, Linux, OSX, Android, iOS, WP||Windows, Linux, OSX, Android, iOS, WP||Windows, Linux, OSX, Androud, iOS|

-Okay, so there’s obviously a lot of ups and downs when it comes to all these different instant messengers and these 5 are just a few among the countless of instant messengers!
-The biggest one for me, personally, is open source and uses a distributed netowrk.
+So there’s obviously a lot of ups and downs when it comes to all these different instant messengers and these 5 are just a few among the countless of instant messengers out there!
+The biggest one for me, personally, is open source and the usage of a distributed (meshed) network.
 I love open source and I believe it’s what we need more of in the world.
 Not just when it comes to software, but food, medicine, technology.
 You name it.
 The easier access, the better the world will be.

-Anyway, so why care about privacy, encryption and even distributed networks, instead of just using centralisation?
+Anyway, so why care about privacy, encryption and even distributed (meshed) networks, instead of just using centralisation?
 Imagine a world where a computer collects every little detail about you.
 Whatever you do, something is logging everything you do on the internet.
 This is called “data mining” and there is countless of companies out there that specialize in just that.
 Without your consent, they collect every little piece of information about you and sell it to the highest bidder.
 Luckily, this information is mostly only used to target ads at you, but data can easily be stolen or misused...
-This is the world we are living in.
-I don’t have a problem sharing information about myself, to help a greater good, but I refuse to be for sale and have the information be used against me!

 Okay, rant over.
 So what makes Tox a better alternative?
 If you are concerned about your privacy, love cryptography, new technology and want to fight against centralisation, then I guess Tox is a pretty good choice.